The Drumbeat of Death

 As CTMQ readers are acutely aware, I love museums.
 And I hate when they close – most often due to lack of funding, awareness, and visitations.
 However, this particular museum may have “had” to go by the wayside.
 Somehow, “Somers Mountain Museum of Natural History and Primitive Technology” doesn’t really have too much name cache.
-Yes, the name was their first mistake.
-Their second was using their spirit guides to somehow make me look fat in this picture.
+It’s a tough one.

 To wit, back in 1999 (the last time this place offered such things), they presented a class called “Shamanic Journeying.”
 Just what is such a thing?
 “Shamanic Journeying has long been known as a vehicle for performing healing work and for sojourning and counseling with power animals and spirit guides.
 We will guide you on a journey to meet your power animal or spirit guide and experience the healing effects of drumming.”

 Oh really.
 So in three hours one could become adept a “healing” through their “power animal,” “spirit guide,” and some drumming?
 Riiiight.
 Oh sure, this stuff is embedded into Native American lore and history… but that hardly makes it viable.
 It’s cute and quaint and interesting to learn about, but it’s also silly and childish to pretend its effective.
 (My son is sick with strep as I write this, with a 103.7 degree temp.
 Maybe I should give him a wooden spoon and a pot?)